LorenDB/lorendb.dev/content/posts/archiving-steam-games-for-fun-and-profit.md

 This is a fun project that is helping get me hooked on data hoarding.
 If you start using my app to help hoard your own games, please leave a comment below!
 I'd love seeing how many gigabytes (or terabytes) of games you're hoarding.

+## Updates

+Shortly after writing this post, I've added some logging to the app.
+It ain't pefect, but it ain't terrible either.

 {{< chat archiving-steam-games-for-fun-and-profit >}}